pwgn/k8s-kafka-flink/README.md

 bin/kafka-console-consumer.sh --bootstrap-server <node-ip>:<bootstrap-port> --topic my-topic --from-beginning
 ```

-In terminal 2, we produce messages:
+In terminal 2, we produce the messages:
 ```
 # set the <node-ip> and <bootstrap-port>
 bin/kafka-console-producer.sh --broker-list <node-ip>:<bootstrap-port> --topic my-topic
 ```

 Post some messages in terminal 2, and they should pop up in terminal 1.
-GG!
+Very smooth.

 ## Deploy Apache Flink to Kubernetes